dapr12/bayesian-uncertainty-ai-data/README.md

 ---
-# Bayesian Uncertainty for AI-Augmented Data
+# Bayesian Uncertainty for AI–Augmented Data

 This repository accompanies the paper:

 **Perez Ruiz, D.A.
 (2026)**
-*Bayesian Uncertainty Quantification for AI-Augmented Social Science Data: A Framework for Combining Probability and Non-Probability Sources.*
+*Bayesian Uncertainty Quantification for AI–Augmented Social Science Data: A Framework for Combining Probability and Non-Probability Sources.*
 ---

 ## Abstract